tabarra/txAdmin/dev_notes.md

 Change pls the expired ban color to red or something else, because the must people dont know if the ban now expired or be revoked
+- BUG: nui menu triggered announcements are not sent to the discord

 verificar o pq heartbeat as vezes é lento